Questions 67 and 68: Japanese release

 Cetera and Lamm recorded Japanese-language vocals for the song in 1971, and the version of the song with those vocals was released as a single in Japan.
 Columbia Records released the song only as a radio-only promotional 45 rpm single, with the English version on the other side.
 This recording was released digitally in 1998 on the Japan-only compilation CD The Heart Of Chicago 1967-1971 Volume II Special Edition (green cover), which also contains "Lowdown" sung in Japanese.
-The group performed the song live with the Japanese lyrics during tours of Japan in 1972, documented on the Live In Japan album, and again in 1995.
+The group performed the song live with the Japanese lyrics during tours of Japan in 1972, documented on the Live In Japan album.
 The single's duration is incorrectly listed as 3:07, rather than 4:36, and omits the 22 second final sustained note.